Home Buying #Mortgage Basics

 Tips on Passing and Not Passing the Stress Test

 While passing the stress test is necessary for obtaining a mortgage, not passing it isn’t necessarily a dead end.
-Here are some tips to help you pass the stress test and what to do if you don’t pass the stress test.
+Here are some tips to help you pass the stress test and what to do if you don’t pass it.

 How to pass the mortgage stress test: